PeachyDB-Inc/PeachyDB/FAQ.md

 <details>
   <summary>7.
 How do I determine if clients or the servers are the bottleneck?</summary>
   <br>
   Perform <code>mpstat</code> on the client.
-You will most likely find an uneven distribution of load on the different cores; some of this is due to system calls and some due to the fact that core 0 is assigned to the OS and has other things to do.
+You will most likely find an uneven distribution of load on the different cores.
   <br><br>
   However, if CPU utilization is low, then the server is likely the bottleneck.
 You can look at <code>mypeachdb/perf.peachdb.messglog</code> from the support bundle to examine the CPU utilization for reads/writes.
 The servers may be either CPU or I/O bound.
 The stats have to be interpreted correctly.
   <br><br>